-Once you are assigned to a room, you will be able to view your specific room assignment and roommate information via the Now That I'm Enrolling website or Student Information Online (under the My Info tab).
+Once you are assigned to a room, you will be able to view your specific room assignment and roommate information via Student Information Online (under the My Info tab).
 Assignment information is usually released the first week of July.
 When your assignment information is available, you will receive an email with your building name, your room or apartment number, the room rate, and your roommate's name and Andrew email address.

-Students who submit their housing application after the May 31 deadline may not receive a housing assignment during this first release and should contact Housing Services to find out the status of their housing application.
+Students who submit their housing application after the May 25 deadline may not receive a housing assignment during this first release and should contact Housing Services to learn the status of their housing application.

-We do not accept/process room change requests for first-year students over the summer.
-The formal room change process will begin in mid-October or once all first-year students assigned to temporary housing have been assigned a permanent assignment.
-First-year students who wish to change rooms at that time can submit an application to get on the room change waitlist.
+We do not process room change requests for first-year students over the summer.
+The formal room change process begins in mid-October or once all first-year students assigned to temporary housing have been assigned a permanent assignment.
+First-year students who wish to change rooms at that time can submit an application for the room change waitlist.

 Temporary Housing & Open Assignments

-Each year, a small number of incoming first-year students are assigned to temporary housing spaces in Donner House, Mudge House, or lounge space in Morewood E-Tower.
-Reduced Rate triple rooms in Donner, Mudge, and Shirley are also options for incoming first-year students.
-(Morewood E-Tower lounge spaces are set up with as many as five residents, if needed, with a bed, desk, and dresser available for each resident.
-Closet space is shared.)
+Each year, a small number of incoming first-year students may be assigned to temporary housing spaces in Donner House, Mudge House, or lounge space in Morewood E-Tower.
+(Morewood E-Tower lounge spaces are set up with as many as five

-After all other spaces are filled, incoming students with the latest deposit dates (usually May 1 or later) will be assigned to temporary housing.
+After all other spaces are filled, incoming students with the latest lottery numbers will be assigned to temporary housing.
 Within the first few weeks of the fall semester, a permanent assignment is identified and residents are notified of their assignment and asked to select a move date.
-Housing Services will coordinate with the student to help move his or her belongings to the new space.
+Housing Services will coordinate with the student to help move their belongings to the new space.

 For students who do not select their own roommate, housing's roommate matching program uses the responses from the lifestyle questions in the housing application to match roommates.
 When matching roommates, we consider a number of factors:

-Your Deposit Date — We process room assignments in batches, starting with the students with the earliest deposit dates.
-If you have an early deposit date, it's pretty likely that your roommate will, too.
+Your Lottery Number – We process room assignments in batches, starting with the students with the lowest randomly generated lottery numbers.
+If you have a low lottery number, it’s pretty likely that your roommate will, too.

 Your Lifestyle Preferences — On your housing application, you are asked to answer a few questions about your lifestyle.
-When possible, we try to match you with a roommate who has similar lifestyle preferences as you.
+When possible, we try to match you with a roommate who has similar lifestyle preferences to yours.

 Your Building Preferences — We know that your building preferences are important, so we try to assign you with a roommate who wants to be in the same buildings as you.
 Because some buildings are more popular than others, many buildings will fill up before we are able to process your assignment.
 If this happens, we consider your other preferred buildings.
 If all of your preferred buildings are filled, we make a decision based on other criteria such as your room type preferences and your roommate's building preferences.